Pttn/rieMiner/README.md

-# rieMiner 0.92
+# rieMiner 0.92L

+**This is the Light branch.
+It is intended for people willing to compile rieMiner on non x64 platforms.
+If it is not the case for you, you should go to the [master branch](https://github.com/Pttn/rieMiner).
+Also note that you are on your own using this branch and are expected to be able to fix any issue by yourself, so please don't report issues or ask for help if you encounter any problem**.

 rieMiner is a Riecoin miner supporting both solo and pooled mining, and can also be run standalone for prime constellation record attempts.
 Find the latest binaries [here](https://github.com/Pttn/rieMiner/releases) for Linux and Windows.

 This README is intended for advanced users and will mainly only describe the different configuration options and give information for developers like how to compile or contribute.
-For more practical information on how to use rieMiner like configuration file templates and mining or record attempts guides, visit the [rieMiner's page](https://riecoin.dev/en/rieMiner). **Before asking for any help or reporting an issue, ensure that you followed the instructions correctly, and try first to solve the issues by yourself**.
+For more practical information on how to use rieMiner like configuration file templates and mining or record attempts guides, visit the [rieMiner's page](https://riecoin.dev/en/rieMiner).

-Happy Mining or Good Luck on finding a new record!
+Happy Mining!

+## Differences from the main version

+* The assembly optimizations were removed;
+* Use of 32 bits ints instead of 64 bits for some vectors to save memory (in exchange, the PrimeTableLimit must be lower than 2^32);
+* A few default parameters are modified.

 ## Minimum requirements

-Only x64 systems with SSE are supported.
-If you want to run rieMiner on other systems, in particular with x86 or ARM CPUs (this includes Raspberry Pis), you need to use the [Light branch](https://github.com/Pttn/rieMiner/tree/Light) and compile yourself the code.

-* Windows 8.1 or recent enough Linux;
+* Recent enough Windows or Linux and appropriate compiler;
-* x64 CPU with SSE instruction set;
+* Virtually any usual 32 or 64 bits CPU (should work for any x86 since Pentium Pro and recent ARMs);
-* 1 GiB of RAM (the prime table limit must be manually set at a lower value in the options).
+* 256 MiB of RAM (the prime table limit must be manually set at a lower value in the options).
+Recommended 4-8 GiB.

-Recommended:

-* Windows 10 (latest version) or Debian 10;
-* Recent Intel or AMD, with 8 cores or more;
-* 8 GiB (16 if using more than 8 cores) of RAM or more.

 ## Compile this program

-Compilation should work fine for the systems below.
-If not, please report any issue.
-However, if you are trying to compile on another system or an older version, you are on your own, please don't report any problem in these cases.
+**Again, you are on your own, so please don't report compiling issues when using the Light branch**.

-### On Debian/Ubuntu x64
+### On Debian/Ubuntu

 You can compile this C++ program with g++, as, m4 and make, install them if needed.
 Then, get if needed the following dependencies: